thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 ## Introduction

 My previous post was a tutorial about [Metasploitable3]( {% post_url 2018-07-03-metasploitable3-building-the-ubuntu-linux-version %}), where I specified the steps required to build the Metasploitable3 Ubuntu Linux version that is not officially finished or documented.
 In this tutorial, we go a step further and perform some customization of the Metasploitable3 virtual machine.
 This is performed during the actual build process of the virtual machine and requires editing various configuration files, then rebuilding the virtual machine.
-In this post I will cover how to customize the vulnerabilities, users, and flags in the Metasploitable3 virtual machine.
+In this post, I will cover how to customize the vulnerabilities, users, and flags in the Metasploitable3 virtual machine.

 ## Cleaning the Build Environment

 If you followed my previous tutorial, you will need to clean the Metasploitable3 build environment.
-If this is not performed, there will be a variety of errors encountered during the rebuild process.
+If this is not performed, there will be a variety of errors encountered during the rebuilding process.
 For example, you cannot have two virtual machines in VirtualBox with the same name.
 Unfortunately, there is no quick clean-up script, so we will have to perform these steps manually.
 If you have not yet build a version of Metasploitable3, you do not need to perform these tasks.

 ### Remove the Virtual Machine from VirtualBox